 - 2. Google "Doors to Diplomacy" and learn about this project and competition, sponsored by the U.S. Department of State.
 Select one of the past projects that received an award or an honorable mention.
 Arrange with a teacher to make a presentation about it to a social studies or history class at your school or at one of your town's middle schools. - 3.
 Visit your school's web site with a critical eye.
 Learn about the tools that were used to create it interview the webmaster or technology coordinator at your school.
 Create a list of suggestions for improvement, writing justifications for your proposed changes.
 Try to learn the tools necessary to implement the changes. - 4.
 Interview an English, Math, Science, or Social Studies teacher or the teacher of your own computer science class about the topics to be taught in the class in the near future.
 Then collect information about these topics from textbooks and the Internet.
 Create a computer game, such as Jeopardy, a quiz in the style of freerice.com [1], or a crossword puzzle [1] for that class.
 With your teacher's approval, organize a competition in which your peers will vote for the best product.
-Offer the best games and puzzles to teachers of the corresponding subjects to test them in their classes. - 5.
+Offer the best games and puzzles to teachers of the corresponding subjects to try out in their classes. - 5.
 Visit the National Center for Education Statistics web site [1] and under the "Data & Tools" tab select "Custom Datasets & Tables."
 Learn how to download statistical data in the CSV (Comma Separated Values) format and import them into a spreadsheet.
-(Pay attention, of course, to the data use terms and conditions.)
-Design a meaningful study based on the relevant data that would compare your state or area statistics with the nationwide data.
+(Pay attention, of course, to the data use Terms and Conditions.)
+Design a meaningful study based on the relevant data that would compare your state or area statistics with nationwide data.
 Design a way to present your findings in interesting tables, graphs, and charts (find appealing examples and guidelines for presenting statistical data on the Internet).
 Publish the results in a blog, journal, or on a page on your school's intranet. - 6.
-Choose a topic of interest (for example, a particular sport, Facebook, Twitter, or texting use, demographics and census data for your state, financial data, and so on).
-Use a search engine to find on the Internet a reliable source of statistical data for the chosen topic.
-(Pay attention to the data use terms and conditions.)
+Choose a topic of interest (examples could include a particular sport, patterns of using Facebook, Twitter, or texting, demographics and census data for your state, financial data, and so on).
+Use an Internet search engine to find a reliable source of statistical data for the chosen topic.
+(Pay attention to the data use Terms and Conditions.)
 Import the data into a spreadsheet or another statistical analysis tool or write your own program to perform custom pre-processing of the data.
-Extract meaningful relevant statistics and present your results in PowerPoints with appealing graphics.
+Extract meaningful relevant statistics and present your results in PowerPoint with appealing graphics.

 7. Form a team of your classmates to participate in the M3 (Moody's Mega Math) Challenge competition [1] and convince one of your teachers to coach your team.
 Don't be put off by the math: the contest is about finding, organizing, and analyzing data and solving meaningful real-life problems.
-For example, the 2013 challenge problem was "Waste Not, Want Not: Putting Recyclables in Their Place."
-From Siam's web site [1]:
+For example, the 2020 challenge problem was "Keep on trucking: U.S. big rigs turnover from diesel to electric."
+From Siam's web site: